India should strive to become hub of software products, focus on democratising govt data: President Murmu | Technology

 - India

-After proving its poweress in the field of software, India should strive to become a hub for software products, President Droupadi Murmu said on Saturday.
+After proving its prowess in the field of software, India should strive to become a hub for software products, President Droupadi Murmu said on Saturday.

 While speaking at the 7th edition of Digital India Awards, Murmu said that there should be focus on democratising government data to help technology enthusiasts in the country develop localised digital solutions.